 Hero number 3 – Salvador Dali

-Why these three people are my heroes is because they did not allow themselves to be restricted or pigeon-holed they just let their creativity, their problem-solving ability well-up and touch anything and everything they did.
+These three people are my heroes because they did not allow themselves to be restricted or pigeon-holed.
+They let their creativity and problem-solving abilities flow and touch anything and everything they did.

 I like Steve Jobs, but he isn’t my kind of hero because he was single-minded and focused.
 Not something I appear to be made to do.

 So I have found that in da Vinci, Disney and Dali are the people who are as broadly minded (read: unfocused) as me, but were actually successful.
 That’s why I’m so interested in these three and searching for more like them.